ProfLehman/cs111_spring_2026/misc/cs111_spring_2026_syllabus.md

 ## Attendance & Participation

-Attendance and participation are vital to your success.
-Weekly in-person sessions allow you to engage with the material, ask questions, and work through assignments.

-Attendance is recorded for each class and posted on Moodle.
-Grades are recorded as follows:

-- 30 points after Exam #1
-- 30 points after Exam #2
-- 40 points after Exam #3

-Your attendance record, in-class assignments, and instructor observations inform the grade.

-To earn full credit, you must:

-- Attend all class sessions and arrive on time
-- Stay actively engaged in discussions and activities
-- Complete all in-class work
-- Avoid using phones or computers for non-class purposes
-- Remain for the whole session, limiting breaks to emergencies
+Attendance and participation are important for success in this course.
+Weekly in-person sessions provide opportunities to ask questions, participate in discussions, and work through assignments with instructor support.
+Students are strongly encouraged to arrive on time, remain engaged, complete in-class work, and avoid non-course use of phones or computers.
+Participation is demonstrated through engagement with weekly coursework, in-class activities, and online discussions, reflecting interaction with course material, classmates, and the instructor.

+Huntington University policy requires students to attend at least two-thirds (2/3) of all scheduled class sessions in a face-to-face course.
+Students who miss one-third or more of class meetings will automatically fail the course.
+This total includes excused absences for athletics, music, or other university activities.
+Students are responsible for all missed material.

+Attendance is recorded at the beginning of class.
+Students should arrive on time and remain for the full class session.
-If you arrive late or need to leave early, please use the door opposite the teacher workstation (Room 175) and do so quietly.
-Attending part of a session is better than missing entirely.
+Late arrivals or early departures may result in an absence being recorded.
+If you arrive late or need to leave early, please use the door opposite the instructor workstation (Room 175) and do so quietly.
+Attending part of a session is better than missing the class entirely.

-If you must miss a class, notify Prof. Lehman by email as soon as possible.
-Do not attend class if you are sick.
-Students participating in university-approved events are excused but remain responsible for missed material.

-> **Note:** University policy states that students who miss one-third or more of class sessions will automatically fail the course.
+Do not attend class if you are sick!
+Your health and the health of others come first.

+Students are encouraged to contact Prof. Lehman if they miss class.
+Students who miss multiple class sessions may be referred to Student Services, the Dean’s Office, or the Registrar to ensure appropriate academic support.

+**While attendance itself is not graded, students who regularly miss class typically struggle to complete weekly assignments efficiently and perform poorly on exams.**

 ---